audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 ![](1.png)

-> Fail log: I should have created the model first.
-The tool influenced how I though about the graph.
+> Fail log: I should have created the graph schema first.
+By starting with the tool first, I was influenced in how I though about the graph.
 In retrospect, the Function name should have been its own node.
-Thanks to some very helpful conversations with Andy Robbins aka @wald0, I learned that anything you want to search by should be a node and not a property on that node or edge.
-Doing so will increase query time substantially.
+Thanks to some very helpful conversations with Andy Robbins aka @wald0, I learned that anything you'll want to search by should be a node and not a property on that node or edge.
+Otherwise, it increases query time substantially.

 > Something like this would have been a more useful model:
 ```